michellab/XChem-examples/fragalysis_preproc/README.md

 # Pulling Data From Fragalysis

 ## Settings
-Saved in config.ini in top level - default in this repo
+Saved in config.ini in top level - default in this repo (go up a folder from here!)

 **[fragalysis]** - info about fragalysis deployment to search against url = url for deployment to search against.
 Default = fragalysis.diamond.ac.uk